Royal National Park Environmental Education Centre

 75 minutes.
 Up to 3 sessions (one class each) per day.

-All sessions must be held in the same room due to the large amount of equipment and set-up required.
+All sessions must be held in the same room due to that nature of the art activity and set-up required.
 Room and supply requirements will be detailed on your booking sheet.

 • Students describe observable features of living things and their environments ST1-4LW-S